test-kitchen/test-kitchen/README.md

 `flavor_id` - The instance flavor to start for this platform and version.
 (OpenStack runner only, required)

+`security_groups` - A list of security groups for this platform and version.
+(OpenStack runner only, required)

 `keyname` - The openstack keyname that should be placed on the VM.
 (OpenStack runner only)